watari3/GitBucket-Wiki/Setup-Jenkins-GitHub-Branch-Source-plugin.md

   - Choose `application/json` for **Content type**
   - Check **Pull request**
   - Check **Push**
+  - **Remark**: currently the hook does not seem to trigger Jenkins on push or when pull request
 - Create personal access token for `indythebot` on `http://gitbucket:8080/indythebot/_application`

 ## Setup of Jenkins